-1) Having a good mental game is a gift: You have it or you don’t
+Myth #1: Having a good mental game is a gift: You have it or you don’t

 When we take the example of mathematics in poker, some players can have a better aptitude for this part of the game compared to others.
 It’s easy to assume that this is a natural ability, but in reality, those players have simply trained their mind extensively until they develop these skills.

-2) Emotions are wrong and should be blocked out or ignored
+Myth #2: Emotions are wrong and should be blocked out or ignored

 If you want to start working on improving your emotions, you need to stop feeling like an emotional response is bad.
 Often the emotional reaction is the result of something deeper, such as the way you view poker, yourself, or a combination of both.

-3) Simply wanting to change is enough to improve your mental game
+Myth #3: Simply wanting to change is enough to improve your mental game

 Wanting, and willing yourself to stop emotional reactions from interfering with your decisions is not enough to cure the issue.
-They aren’t useless thoughts though, as wanting and willing are simply the emotions of desire and determination, and these can be used as fuel to help you work harder on your mental game – but you must find the core of your emotional responses in the right way.
+They aren’t useless thoughts though, as wanting and willing are simply the emotions of desire and determination, and these can be used as fuel to help you work harder on your mental game.
+But you must find the core of your emotional responses in the right way.

-4) Taking a break is a good way to address your mental leaks
+Myth #4.
+Taking a break is a good way to address your mental leaks

 Undoubtedly, stepping away from the table when extremely tilted is a good idea.
 If strong emotion is clouding your decision making, taking a break gives that emotion time to subside.
 You’ll stop yourself from losing more money in the short term, but you’ll always be taking these breaks through your career if you don’t solve the underlying cause of them.

-5) The mental aspect of poker is a complex unknown domain
+Myth #5: The mental aspect of poker is a complex unknown domain

 Emotional issues may seem too deep or complex to make sense of, but in truth, science already gives a great foundation of insight when it comes to dealing with emotions at the highest level in sports.